Philadelphia-Lawyers-for-Social-Equity/PA_Expunger/api.md

                 - city: string
                 - state: string, two letter US state code
                 - zipcode: string of numbers
-    - petition
+    - petitions: (list of dicts):
+            -docket info
                 - otn: string
                 - judge: string, full name of the judge
                 - ratio: string, may be "full" if every charge could be expunged, or "partial" if some charges have been excluded.
+                - complaint date or arrest date: iso formatted date
-    - dockets: List of docket ids, such as "MC-51-CR-1234567-1995"
+            - docket numbers: List of docket ids, such as "MC-51-CR-1234567-1995"
             - charges (list of):
                 - statute: string
                 - description: string
                 - grade: string (usually 2-3 chars)
                 - date: date, formatted such as “2020-10-11”
                 - disposition: string
             - fines:
                 - total: decimal number
                 - paid: decimal number
+            - county: string (this field is only included if the parsed document is a court summary)
+            - category: string (this field is only included if the parsed document is a court summary)

 # API